opengeospatial/HY_Features/section_7.md

 ##### 7.5.2.2	Channel and channel part
 The HY_Channel and HY_ChannelPart class define a channel, or part of this between vertical sections, participating in the channel network.
 The concept refers to natural or man-made, open or closed channels through or along which water may flow, or not.

 HY_Channel and HY_ChannelPart each associate the aggregate in which they participate.
 The *channelNetwork* association relates to a network channel the channel network, and *channelPart* to a channel its parts.
 If required, these associations shall be used to identify the aggregates the channel and the channel part are parts of.
-HY_ChannelPart carries three properties: *containedWaterBody*, *bedProfileTransversal*,  *bedProfileLongitudinal*.
+HY_ChannelPart carries three properties: *containedWaterBody*, *profileTransversal*,  *profileLongitudinal*.

 The **containedWaterBody** association relates to the channel part a water body part.
+Associating the contained water body allows to describe a watercourse as the channel through or along which water may flow [3].
 If required, this association shall be used to identify the water body part (mass of water) contained in the channel part.

 The **profileTransversal** and  **profileLongitudinal** associations relate to the channel the separating transversal or longitudinal profile.
 If required, this association shall be used to identify the vertical section either at right angles to the main (average) direction of flow, or along a line.